KIRKDALE LIT FEST 2022

 Thursday 15th September 2016

-Join us for the launch of The Life Assistance Agency, the first novel from Thomas Hocknell – coincidentally a local resident.
-The evening will include drinks, a short reading by the author and a book signing!
+Launch of The Life Assistance Agency, the first novel from Thomas Hocknell – coincidentally a local resident.
+The evening included drinks, a short reading by the author and a book signing!

 Poems, Pictures, and, Popcorn